Site Overlay

 Patient care: Provide comprehensive diagnosis, management, and genetic counseling for individuals of all ages with inherited metabolic disorders, such as amino acid, organic acid, and lysosomal storage diseases.

-Laboratory oversight: Direct and interpret a wide range of specialized laboratory biochemical analyses used for diagnosing and managing these disorders.
+Laboratory oversight: Direct and interpret a wide range of specialized biochemical laboratory analyses used to diagnose and manage these disorders.

 Consultation: Act as a consultant to other medical professionals regarding the laboratory diagnosis of biochemical genetic disorders.